About Engineering Innovation and Entrepreneurship

 - Technology Entrepreneurship and Commercialization Course: A team-based projects course to teach the process of creating and analyzing commercialization plans for technology-based products or services.

 - Engineering Shark Tank, April 13, 2016: The College's 1st Annual Student Technology Business Pitch Competition with $2,500 in prizes.
-(Shark Tank logo with link to current information and from there a link to the pdf flyer)

 - Entrepreneur in Residence: Dr. Mike Devine is the Entrepreneur in Residence for the College and a Professor of Industrial and Manufacturing Engineering.